laplacian-core/common-model/subprojects/laplacian.common-model-plugin/README.md

   >   when the contents of the `model/` `template/` directory are updated
   >   during the generation process.
   >    (Default: 10)
+  > , --local-module-repository [VALUE]
+  >
+  >   The repository path to store locally built modules.
+  >   The modules in this repository have the highest priority.
+  >
 - [./script/publish-local.sh](<./scripts/publish-local.sh>)

   After the resources in the project are generated,